AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

     -   Click **Edit** to open the selected preset's configuration for editing.

-        For information about output preset settings, see *Understanding the output presets* in the Using Adobe Experience Manager Guides.
+        For information about output preset settings depending on the setup you are using, see *Understanding the output presets* in the Using Adobe Experience Manager Guides.

 1. Click **Save** to save the preset settings.